zen29d/zen29d.github.io/_posts/2024-03-23-netsupport-rat.md

 I utilized regex in Python to extract the key and payload, which comprise continuous numeric values.
 It took some trial and error to refine the regex pattern, as this was my first time using regex in Python.
 ![](assets/images/netsupport_rat/extract_payload_1.png)

-After performing subtraction decoding, obtained PowerShell code, which undergoes two stage wraping process involving AES encryption and compression.
+After performing subtraction decoding, obtained PowerShell code, which undergoes two-stage wrapping processes involving AES encryption and compression.
 Upon inspecting the code, it becomes evident that AES in ECB mode is used for encryption followed by GZip compression.
 ![](assets/images/netsupport_rat/decoding_payload_1.png)

 If we examine the decoded code snippet, it reveals the presence of two variables containing base64-encoded data, which are certainly encrypted using a key.
 Notably, certain key components are highlighted, aiding in the identification of AES encryption parameters such as AES mode, IV, encryption key, and the encrypted payload.
 Subsequently, the decrypted code undergoes GZip decompression.